brisa-build/brisa/packages/docs/building-your-application/building/bun-server.md

 ---
-description: Learn how build a Web Service App in Brisa
+description: Learn how build a Bun.js Web Service App in Brisa
 ---

-# Web Service App
+# Bun Server

-Brisa by default is a web service application.
+Brisa by default is a [Bun.js](https://bun.sh/) web service application.
 This means that when you run `brisa build`, Brisa generates a Bun server that serves your application on the port 3000 by default, it can be changed with the flag `--port`.

 This server is capable of serving your application with all the features that Brisa offers, such as i18n, routing, server actions and middleware.